adonica/burgerclicker/README.md

 An application of an imaginary hamburger restaurant, where by clicking on a hamburger you get discount coupons for the restaurant.
 The more you click, the more coupons you get.

-This project work was included in Frontend development course.
+This project work was included in Frontend development course in Basic degree in information and communication technology.

 ## Screenshots